manojsinghdeopa/Android-VOIP/README.md

 2. Open the project in Android Studio.

-3. Add your Gemini API Key in the appropriate file (e.g., local.properties or BuildConfig).

-4. Build and run the app on an emulator or a real device.
+3. Build and run the app on an emulator or a real device.

 ## Build signed APK
 Build the signed APK on your system.
 Quick steps: